We have re-opened!

 The 11:00 a.m.
 Sunday service will be livestreamed for those not able to attend in person.
 The livestreams will be archived and can be viewed at any time after the service from the same link.

 Registration is required for all services.
-To register for any service please use the button below or phone the church at 416-767-7491 and leave a voice message in mailbox 3.
-Those who do not register in advance may not get into the service, although a limited number of spots will be reserved for newcomers.
-If your first choice of service is full, please consider registering for another service.
+Pre-registration through Eventbrite is required for the Sunday 11:00 a.m. service.
+To pre-register, please use the button below or phone the church at 416-767-7491 and leave a voice message in mailbox 3.
+Those who do not pre-register may not get into the service, although a limited number of spots will be reserved for newcomers.
+Registration for all services will occur on arrival.

 When you arrive…